 - The Conservancy

-Our dedicated staff of eight employees carries out the mission of San Elijo Lagoon Conservancy to protect and enhance the reserve.
+Our dedicated staff carries out the Conservancy's mission to protect and enhance the reserve.

 Doug Gibson, Executive Director / Principal Scientist

-Doug Gibson, a wetlands ecologist, completed the first experimental phase of the inlet opening at San Elijo Lagoon in the mid 1990s.
+Doug is a wetland ecologist.
+For 19 years, he has directed the science-based and community conservation programs for San Elijo Lagoon Conservancy.
+He completed the first experimental phase of the inlet opening at San Elijo Lagoon in the mid 1990s.
 At that time, the lagoon’s water quality was so poor that few fishes and invertebrates could survive.
 Proposed developments adjacent to the lagoon further threatened the vitality of one of San Diego’s largest coastal wetlands.